baedyl/ProAIContent/PROJECT_SUMMARY.md

 ## 🎊 Conclusion

-**ProAIContent** is a fully-featured, production-ready AI content generation platform that delivers on all requirements:
+**Wand Wiser** is a fully-featured, production-ready AI content generation platform that delivers on all requirements:

 ✅ **Advanced AI Content Generation**
 ✅ **SEO Optimization**